skit-ai/emotion-tts-dataset/datasheet.md

 This dataset can be used for the following :
 - Low Resource Emotional TTS in Indian English Accent
+- Transfer learning for emotion prosody for the 9 tonalities that we provide.
 - Single Speaker Emotion Recognition.
-This TTS dataset, unlike typical read speech is recorded in a conversational tonality.
+This TTS dataset, unlike typical read speech is recorded in a conversational tonality and therefore is a good first step to evaluate models for emotion recognition in indian english.
+Since it is conversational, it will generalise more to unscripted natual conversations.
 - Disentanglement of Acoustic Emotional Information from Text Sentiment.
 Since the text for the recordings were curated in such a way such that there were some uncorrelated texts added for each emotion.

 ## Distribution and Maintenance